Krish-Saluja/toDoApp/README.md

-A simple to do Application allowing you to add taks and mark them as done once completed https://krish-saluja.github.io/toDoApp/
+A simple to do Application allowing you to add taks and mark them as done once completed. https://krish-saluja.github.io/toDoApp/